-His fingers rotate the float bladder as his tongue plays on sun-parched lips.
+His fingers rotated the float bladder as his tongue played on sun-parched lips.

 “It’s called that because it is the face between the other two worlds.
 You might have known it as Purgatory, but it’s much more than that.
 It’s where each world flows into the other.
 Like a ladder with angels climbing up and down.
 Like a sea between continents.
 You get to stay here as long as you can survive.
 No disease.
 No old age.”

-His fingers squeeze and the float bladder pops.
+His fingers squeezed and the float bladder popped.

 “But, if you die here from violence, that’s it.
 You go on to your reward.
 Understand?”

-I do not understand, so I ask the first thing that comes to my head.
+I did not understand, so I asked the first thing that comes to my head.
 “What is that?”

-His eyes are guided by mine, upward into the clear blue sky where a silver crescent glimmers.
-He chuckles.
+His eyes were guided by mine, upward into the clear blue sky where a silver crescent glimmered.
+He chuckled.

 “You knew a world with only one moon.
 Here we have three.
 One to drive the tides in league with the Sun.
 Two more to light the skies in the other’s absence.”

-That left me with the second thing that comes to my head.
+That left me with the second thing that came to my head.
 “Who are you?”

-He drops the seaweed.
+He dropped the seaweed.
 “You can call me Yellowbeard.”

 “Like that crappy Monty Python movie?”

-He shakes his head and bunches his mouth up in one corner.
+His head shook and his mouth bunched up in one corner.
 “Why do people always ask that?
-No, I am not from a ‘movie.’
-There were no movies when I came here, but I hear that they’re quite remarkable.
+No, I am not from a movie.
+There were no movies when I came here.
+I hear that they’re quite remarkable.
 But, I’m not named for one.
 It’s like a nom-de-guerre.
-There are six pirate lords in the World Facing, each of us identified by the color of our beards.
-It’s like a nom-de-guerre.”
+There are six pirate lords in the World Facing, each of us identified by the color of our beards.”

 “Yes.
 The original Blackbeard was Edward Teach himself.
 But he’s been doubly dead for a couple of centuries now, sent on to the World Undifferentiated and replaced by another Blackbeard.
 And another Blackbeard after him.”

-I nod as if I understand.
-My hands are cupping my junk.
+I nodded as if I understood.
+My hands were cupping my junk.